Frequently Asked Questions

 If you are interested to join the group of the Academy’s Nominating Partners in this or the next edition of the Academy, please do send us a note.
 Contact us

-First, there will be two obligatory residential parts: one in September or October for 1-week and one in December for 2 days.
-There will be also an additional residential session within that time frame.
+First, there will be four obligatory residential parts (see program schedule).
 The residential parts will require physical presence so all participants will have to be out of office.
 During the residential parts, the workload will be very intensive, with classes and group meetings running from 7 am to 11 pm.

 We focus on leadership development and we will not teach you anything about accounting or finance.
 However, you can expect that the Academy will provide you with a unique space to think about your projects and to move them up to a new level.